Frequently Asked Questions

 How do I purchase tickets?

-Tickets are available at www.CincinnatiArts.org, (513) 621-2787 [ARTS], and at the Aronoff Center.
-For more detailed information (including Ticket Office hours and how to purchase tickets for the Cincinnati Ballet, Cincinnati Symphony/Pops Orchestra, Cincinnati Opera, and May Festival), click here
+Tickets are available at www.CincinnatiArts.org, (513) 621-2787 [ARTS], and the Aronoff Center Ticket Office.
+For more detailed information (including Ticket Office hours and how to purchase tickets for Cincinnati Ballet, Cincinnati Symphony/Pops Orchestras, Cincinnati Opera, and May Festival), click here.

 When do tickets go on sale?

 The dates that individual event tickets and season subscriptions go on sale can vary widely.
-Events often go on sale weeks or even months in advance; subscription packages go on sale well in advance of the availability of the single tickets for shows in the subscription.
-There are many ways to stay informed of the pre-sale and on-sale dates for events, and to receive priority access to tickets before the general public:
+Events often go on sale weeks or even months in advance; subscription packages go on sale well before the availability of the single tickets for shows in the subscription.
+There are many ways to stay informed of the presale and onsale dates for events and to receive priority access to tickets before the general public:

-• CAA Members receive lots of great benefits and are among the first to receive priority, advance pre-sale purchase opportunities and special offers.
-To become a member, click here or call our Member Services Hotline at (513) 977-4112.
+- CAA Members receive lots of great benefits and are among the first to receive priority presale purchase opportunities and special offers.
+To become a Member, click here or call our Member Services Hotline at (513) 977-4112.

-• CAA's E-NEWS is a convenient way to stay informed of events, on-sale dates, special advance pre-sale offers, discounts, and more!
+- CAA's E-NEWS is a convenient way to stay informed of events, onsale dates, special presale offers, discounts, and more!
 To join CAA E-NEWS, click here.

-Will Call tickets can be picked up at the Ticket Office when you attend the performance.
-Allow plenty of time to ensure you are seated before the performance begins, as for some performances, the will call line may be quite long.
+Will Call tickets can be picked up at the Ticket Office when you attend your performance.
+Allow plenty of time to ensure you are seated before the performance begins, as for some performances, the will call line may be long.
 Please bring a valid picture ID.
-We encourge the use of our mobile tickets to save time.
+We encourage the use of our mobile tickets to save time.

 Do I need to bring my mobile ticket to the Ticket Office?